 To support those exploring Vocations to the Priesthood in our diocese, a monthly day of recollection has been organised for the first Saturday of each month.
 These days will help men who feel called to ordained ministry to discover more about diocesan priesthood and meet others discerning a call to priesthood.
 There will be an opportunity to talk with and hear from priests who minister in the diocese, and also a time for prayer and discussion.

-The next day of recollection will take place on Saturday 3rd February at St. Charles’ Presbytery, 224 Aigburth Road, Liverpool.
+The next day of recollection usually take place at St. Charles’ Presbytery, 224 Aigburth Road, Liverpool.